-Prospective students must have substantial background in computing, mathematics and science.
+- 1. Prospective students must have substantial background in computing, mathematics and science.
 The required computing background typically includes: competence in programming using C++/Java, discrete structures, data structures and algorithms, computer organization and architecture, programming language theory and operating systems.
 The required mathematics and science background include two courses in college calculus, a linear algebra course, and exposure to mathematical logic.
-A student must have a GPA of 3.00 in these, as well as an overall undergraduate GPA of 3.00 otherwise the student must take required undergraduate background courses as specified by the graduate advisory committee at the time of admission.
+A student must have a GPA of 3.00 in these, as well as an overall undergraduate GPA of 3.00 otherwise the student must take required undergraduate background courses as specified by the graduate advisory committee at the time of admission. - 2.
 To be admitted to the master's program, the applicant must have the equivalent of an undergraduate degree in computer science from a regionally accredited college or university.
-The candidate must have a minimum score of 140 on the quantitative portion of the GRE.

 The program provides for thesis and non-thesis options.

-Thesis Option or (2) provides a new methodology or techniques for solving practical problems in the area of computer science.
+Thesis Option

 Students who choose to take the thesis option must complete 33 semester hours of course work.
 The course work consists of 18 hours of core courses and 9 hours of computer science (CS) electives.
-The master's research and thesis (6 hours) must be an original work that (1) offers a theoretical contribution to the field
+The master's research and thesis (6 hours) must be an original work that (l) offers a theoretical contribution to the field or (2) provides a new methodology or techniques for solving practical problems in the area of computer science.